haraldweber1975/beautiful-jekyll/_posts/2018-08-23-why-github-pages.md

 3. Rename your cloned repository to **<yourgitusername>.github.io**

 That's really all you need to do to have a jekyll powered website hosted in GitHub Pages.

 {: .box-note}
 **Note:** Your page will be reachable with a sexy url of <yourgitusername>.github.io

+How to continue from here - please watch out for my next post where I'll show you which files I modified